Professional Service. Progressive Medicine. Preserving Lives.

 - We are performance oriented.

 Founded in 1927, Harris County Emergency Corps (HCEC) was the first Emergency Medical Service (EMS) agency in the state of Texas.
-Today, HCEC is one of the premier EMS agencies in the region and the only Commission on Accreditation of Ambulance Services accredited agency in Houston.
+Today, HCEC is one of the premier EMS agencies in the region and the only Commission on Accreditation of Ambulance Services accredited agency with headquarters in Houston.
 HCEC provides EMS in north Houston for Harris County Emergency Services District No. 1.
 It’s a service area that covers more than 400,000 people spread across 130 square miles and 12 different zip codes.